Skip to content

 Migration Tips for Python Users

-Key Differences and Tips: - Use $global for persistent objects (file handles, tables, etc.)—local variables are lost between calls. - No for/foreach loops—use while for iteration. - No try/catch—check for $ERR return values and handle errors explicitly. - Use [] for list/array access, not .get() (which is for objects/tables). - Use .map(), .reduce(), .filter() as methods on arrays/lists, not as global functions. - Every statement and block must end with a semicolon (;). - Only block comments (/* ... */) are supported—no // line comments. - Explicit type conversion is required for results (e.g., .str(), .int(), .float()). - No implicit truthy/falsy—use explicit boolean checks. - No attribute-style access for dict/list keys—use [] or .get() for objects. - See the upcoming Python-to-Grapa Migration Guide for a full mapping and more examples.
+Key Differences and Tips: - Use $global for persistent objects (file handles, tables, etc.)—local variables are lost between calls. - No for/foreach loops—use while for iteration. - No try/catch—check for $ERR return values and handle errors explicitly. - Use [] for list/array access, not .getfield() (which is for files/tables). - Use .map(), .reduce(), .filter() as methods on arrays/lists, not as global functions. - Every statement and block must end with a semicolon (;). - Block comments (/* ... */) and line comments (// ...) are both supported. # comments are not supported. - Explicit type conversion is required for results (e.g., .str(), .int(), .float()). - No implicit truthy/falsy—use explicit boolean checks. - No attribute-style access for dict/list keys—use [] or .getfield() for files/tables. - See the upcoming Python-to-Grapa Migration Guide for a full mapping and more examples.

 Thread Safety and Parallelism